Techievena/Techievena.github.io/_posts/2018-11-03-smart-apertium.md

 ---

 ## MOTIVATION
-This news article that popped up on my notifications screen yesterday demonstrates the power of language in our world.
+**KIA ORA, MATE** - A news article that popped up on my notifications screen yesterday demonstrated the power of language in our society.
+It was the disastrous failure of the conglomerate _Coca Cola_ ad campaign while attempting to combine reo Maori and English.
+This has backfired quite badly as the company has inadvertently written _"Hello, Death"_ on a vending machine in New Zealand.
 It is quite inappropriate to regard language just as a method for communication.
-Huge experiences, history and views of the world human being have been soaked deeply into a language since the beginning of the world.
-I come from country that houses over 1600 languages of which around 150 have a sizeable speaking population even today.
-Most of them are on the verge of extinction and with ordered morphological rules, rule based machine translation is the most promising and viable option for their restoration.
+Huge experiences, history, and views of the world human being have been soaked deeply into a language since the beginning of the world.
+I come from a country that houses over 1600 languages of which around 150 have a sizeable speaking population even today.
+Most of them are on the verge of extinction and with ordered morphological rules, rule-based machine translation is the most promising and viable option for their restoration.

 [![Kia Ora](/img/post_images/kia_ora.jpg)](https://boingboing.net/2018/10/15/coca-cola-trying-to-mix-maori.html)

-_"There are at least two other more serious problems for endangered languages, more acute than just lack of mother-tongue transmission.
+> > _"There are at least two other more serious problems for endangered languages, more acute than just lack of mother-tongue transmission.
 There are languages whose last fluent speakers are already gone or are about to go.
 At a meeting at Glorieta near Santa Fe, New Mexico, a few months ago, we had actually the last living speaker of one of the languages come.
 It was a very sad experience for everyone, not just for that woman.
 And perhaps the saddest thing is that she cannot even talk to her sister anymore, who was the next-to-last speaker before she recently died.
 She can not call up anybody. **The only person for her to talk to is a linguist and that is no fun.**"_

 It is very sad to hear of stories like this.
 A proper free and open source language translation system for the indigenous languages is the need of the hour.